Rated Capacity Indicators (RCI): Everything you need to know

 Why do I need a rated capacity indicator (RCI)?

-According to the latest LOLER regulations, you need a Rated Capacity Indicator (RCI) if you want to lift over 1 tonne loads with your excavator.
+According to European standard EN474-5, you need a Rated Capacity Indicator (RCI) if you want to lift over 1 tonne loads with your excavator.
 If the rated lifting capacity for an excavator is greater than 1 tonne (or the overturning moment is greater than 40,000Nm) then the machine must be fitted with:

 - an acoustic or visual warning device which indicates to the operator when the object handling capacity or corresponding load moment is reached